programmeryaml/devops-mif_repo/api-gateway/README.md

-Project Title
-This README provides instructions on how to use decK to manage Kong configurations declaratively.
-We use two main directories: deck for adding services and routes, and plugins for adding plugins.
+Kong Configuration Management with decK

+Efficiently manage your Kong configurations declaratively using decK.
+This guide covers the basics of adding services, routes, and plugins.

 Prerequisites
-Before you start, ensure you have the following installed:

     Kong
     decK

+Setup

+    Install Kong: Follow the Kong installation guide.
+    Install decK: See decK installation instructions.

 Directory Structure

-deck/: Contains declarative configuration files for services and routes. plugins/: Contains configuration files for plugins.
+    deck/: YAML files for services and routes. plugins/: YAML files for plugins.
-Setup
-Install Kong: Follow the official Kong installation guide.

-Install decK: Refer to the decK installation instructions.

-How to Use
+Usage
-Adding Services and Routes
+Services and Routes
-Navigate to the deck/ directory.

-Create or modify the YAML configuration files for your services and routes.
-Refer to the Kong Declarative Configuration format for guidance.

-Apply the configuration using decK:

-sh
-Copy code
+    Go to deck/.
+    Edit YAML files for services/routes.
-deck sync -s <service_configuration_file>.yml
+    Apply with deck sync -s <file>.yml.

-Adding Plugins
+Plugins
-Navigate to the plugins/ directory.

-Create or modify the YAML configuration files for your plugins, ensuring they match the structure required by Kong.

-To apply the plugin configurations to your Kong instance, use:

-sh
-Copy code
+    Go to plugins/.
+    Edit YAML files for plugins.
-deck sync -s <plugin_configuration_file>.yml
+    Apply with deck sync -s <file>.yml.

 Best Practices

-Keep your configuration files version-controlled to track changes over time.
+    Version control your YAML files.
-Test your configurations in a staging environment before applying them to production.
+    Test configurations in a staging environment.
-Regularly update both Kong and decK to their latest versions to take advantage of new features and bug fixes.
+    Keep Kong and decK updated.

 Troubleshooting

-If you encounter errors during the deck sync process, verify the syntax and completeness of your YAML files.
+    Check YAML syntax and completeness.
-Ensure Kong is running and accessible from where you're executing decK commands.
+    Ensure Kong is operational.
-For detailed error information, use the --verbose flag with decK commands.
+    Use --verbose with deck sync for detailed errors.

 Contributing

-We welcome contributions!
-Please feel free to submit pull requests or open issues to improve the documentation or configuration examples.
+Your contributions are welcome!
+Feel free to improve documentation or examples through pull requests or issues.
 License
-Specify the license under which your project is made available.